-DEVT 101 Technical Orientation 1 credit: 1 hour lecture
+DEVT 101 Technical Orientation

 Enrollment required based on the following entrance exam scores: 0-14 composite on ACT, 0-690 on SAT, 0-62 on COMPASS Reading Skills test, or 1-67 on ACCUPLACER Reading Test.
 A grade of "C" or better is required.
 Students will learn about campus policies, software, and other resources available.
 Topics also include basic college success skills.
 Note: This course does not count toward general education, major, minor, or elective requirements for any degree or certificate.